5 Questions To Ask College Alumni

 Almost any school can teach you the basics of any course of study.
 However, you want to be sure you attend a college that goes above and beyond that.
 Not only are you going to college to learn, but you are also going to prepare for the next steps in life and start to build a career and life you will enjoy.
 This question lets you know if the college offers the opportunity you need to do just that.

 This is where you want to look for trends in the answers you are getting.
-If you are hearing the same positive or negative things it can help you paint a picture of what it will be like to attend that school.
+If you hear the same positive or negative things, it can help you paint a picture of what it will be like to attend that school.
 Be sure to document these answers so you can refer to them later.
 The biggest thing to look out for is whether or not the school is going to help you reach your goals and start your career off in the right direction.

 What was your favorite and least favorite thing about the school?